01.11.2018 - 30.04.2019

-Hanae Moreno is a Switzerland-based painter, focusing on portraits and the human form.
+Hanae Moreno is a Swiss-based painter, focusing on portraits and the human form.
 Her oil-based work is marked by loose brushwork and an unsparing intimate psychological approach.

 Moreno is interested in using art and portraiture to show the changing image of the individual in the era of the selfie.
 Her works contain surreal elements, meant to show a view of its subjects in a fluid state.
 Much of her work is oil-based, its loose brushwork and unsparing and intimate psychological approach is reminiscent of the work of painters such as Lucian Freud.